Rovanion/webgl-clojurescript-tutorial/README.md

 ### Writing the function

-Okey, throwback: You want to call `animate` from `thi.ng.geom.gl.webgl.animator` and give it as the first argument a function which takes one argument and returns true.
-Go!
+Okey, throwback: You want to call `animate` from `thi.ng.geom.gl.webgl.animator`.
+The first argument given to `animate` should be a function.
+This function should take one argument `t` and return `true`.